OctoPrint/OctoPrint/docs/plugins/viewmodels.rst

    will be provided as only parameter.
 Note that this may also be triggered for not logged in guests if the guest group is modified.
 In this case ``user`` will be undefined.

-onBeforePrintStart(callback)
+onBeforePrintStart(callback, data)
    Called before a print is started either by clicking the "Print" button in the state panel or the select & print icon in the file list.
-The callback to actually proceed with starting the print is provided as the only parameter.
+The callback to proceed with starting the print is provided as first parameter.
 By returning ``false`` from this, plugins may prevent a print from actually starting, optionally starting it at a later date by calling ``callback`` themselves.
 This can be used for example to implement an additional confirmation dialog.
+The second parameter is a file data object that includes details such as name, path, and origin.

 onTabChange(next, current)
    Called before the main tab view switches to a new tab, so `before` the new tab becomes visible.
 Called with the